 Who uses PLM Tools?

-Industries: PLM is a powerful solution for businesses like retailers, brands, DTC, manufacturers and producers that face design and manufacturing complexity, globalization and the need to develop and move goods fast!
+Industries: PLM systems are a powerful solution for businesses like retailers, brands, DTC, manufacturers and producers that face design and manufacturing complexity, globalization and the need to develop and move goods fast!
 As we’ve evolved into our ‘new normal’ with the increase of remote working at an all-time high, companies need a tool that promotes collaboration across internal employees and external partners regardless of their location.
 Investing in the right PLM tool will help businesses take control of their future.